 Can gum disease lead to other health concerns?

 Yes.
 Gum disease may increase your risk of contracting all kinds of other health issues.
 Gum disease can lead to stroke, oral cancer, diabetes, and heart disease.
-Bacteria has a big opportunity to enter your bloodstream through bleeding gums.
+Bacteria have a big opportunity to enter your bloodstream through bleeding gums.

 Is gum disease easily treatable?

-Will my dental insurance cover Periodontal Therapy?
+Will my dental insurance cover periodontal therapy?

 Most dental insurance providers do cover part or all of the cost of periodontal therapy.
 There may be some stipulations, but it’s ultimately up to the insurance provider to decide if they will cover the cost or not.
 It is best to ask your insurance provider directly for coverage details before visiting the dentist.